Updated March 18, 2021

-Why Google Cloud Platform?
+Why Google Cloud?

 Regions and zones

-In addition, some Cloud Platform services are located at a multi-regional level rather than the more granular regional or zonal levels.
+In addition, some Google Cloud services are located at a multi-regional level rather than the more granular regional or zonal levels.
 These services include Google App Engine and Google Cloud Storage.
 Currently, the available multi-regional locations are United States, Europe, and Asia.

-AWS and Cloud Platform both have points of presence (POPs) located in many more locations around the world.
+AWS and Google Cloud both have points of presence (POPs) located in many more locations around the world.
 These POP locations help cache content closer to end users.
 However, each platform uses their respective POP locations in different ways:

-|Concept||AWS term||Google Cloud Platform term|
+|Concept||AWS term||Google Cloud term|

 |Cluster of data centers and services||Region||Region|